hvag/blog/terraform.md

 ## More on Modules

 Let's revisit our modules approach.
-We're about to deploy a few servers and prefer not to have a single, ever-growing, tightly-coupled, large blast-radius, Terraform config and state.
+We're about to deploy a few servers and prefer not to have a single, ever-growing, tightly-coupled, large blast radius, Terraform config and state.

 Directory structure now looks like this: